A friend shared with me his love of knives, specifically, the legendary Buck knives.

 Family can be an elusive term, sometimes filled with bad baggage.
 For many it is something to avoid in business and anything related to the world outside the home.
 But I maintain, and many agree with me on this, family is one thing we strive for in all arenas of life.
 As I look at my Advent readings for this week, I am reminded again of how powerful the image of family presents itself.
 Jesus was part of a family, a lineage, and all aspects of the Christmas story point back to a familial connection.
 It is just part of our humanness.

-One business chair for a large global company advanced this idea in regards to how he worked with his staff.
+One business executive for a large global company (Lee Cockerell, former executive VP of operations for World Disney World Resorts.
+Listen to his interview here: 5 Lessons from a Disney Exec…) advanced this idea in regards to how he worked with his staff.
 He referred to his role as ‘parent’, regardless of the age of the employee.

 - He shouldered responsibility for them and how well they worked.
 Caring for them.